rkumar/zfm/README.md

 The menu offers directories from the "*dirs*" command.
 I think this only works if you source the file, otherwise the new shell does not execute .zshrc and do contains a blank "dirs".
 This helps to jump to oft viewed directories.

-The menu *Bookmark* option (I used that since "f" and "F" are both taken) shows files from your .viminfo file, so you can jump to recent files.
-If you use some other editor, we need to plug that in or use some environment variable for favorite files.
+The menu option "filejump" shows files from your .viminfo file, so you can jump to recent files.
+If you use some other editor, the file zfmfiles can be configured to output recent files from some other source or database.

 Provided an option for doing what "*cd OLD NEW*" does.
 It will offer parts of the current path, select one, and see the alternatives and select the other.
 Hopes to be faster than typing this on the command line.
 These things are required for jumping between large project structures.
 Need to figure out what key to map it to, currently "]" (square bracket clase).